ABOUT THE FILM

-The film gives voice to a community challenging our most fundamental ideas about female identity, including a 19-year-old student determined to get her tubes tied, a woman “coming out” about her regret at becoming a mother, the founders of a childfree LGBT seniors’ community, and a repro rights activist whose unsuccessful fertility treatments led to a life transformation.
+The film gives voice to a community challenging our most fundamental ideas about female identity, including a 19-year-old student determined to get her tubes tied, a woman “coming out” about her regret at becoming a mother, the founders of a childfree LGBT seniors’ community, and a repro rights activist whose unsuccessful fertility treatments lead to a life transformation.

 Join us on the front lines of a seismic societal shift.
 My So-Called Selfish Life is destined to stoke a cultural conversation that will provoke discussion, outrage, and understanding–and possibly shatter a few taboos.

 How can I help get this film done?